belanasaikiran/belanasaikiran/README.md

 Hello there!

 I'm **Sai Kiran Belana**, pursing Masters at University of Connecticut.
+I love Operating Systems, Computer Securuty and Embedded Systems.
-Besides programming, I love playing CS:GO, Rocket League & Brawhalla.
+Besides programming, I play CS and do Photography.
-I Love Photography 📷

 A bit more of myself: